gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/5_grid-cluster-context.md

 :::note**Please Note:**
-This feature will evolve to include more elaborate cluster management in the near-term future.
+This feature will evolve to include more elaborate cluster management in the future.
 :::

 To set cluster context, you shuld use: